bibek-beebayk/course_mgmt/readme.md

     pip install -r requirements/dev.txt
     ```

 2. Create new file ```core/settings/env.py``` to store environment specific settings.
-Copy the SMTP emiail configuration from ```core/settings/env.py.sample``` to the new env.py file and configure the setting with your credentials.
+Copy the SMTP email configuration from ```core/settings/env.py.sample``` to the new env.py file and configure the setting with your credentials.
 If set properly, an email will be sent to the student with password when a new student is created.

 2. Run migrations:
     ```bash